Jakob Heierli: Archaeology

 Jakob Heierli took part in numerous archaeological excavations in Switzerland.
-He made archaeological maps for the cantons of Zurich, Thurgau, Aargau, Solothurn, Schaffhausen, St. Gallen and Appenzell.
+He made archaeological maps for the cantons of Zürich, Thurgau, Aargau, Solothurn, Schaffhausen, St. Gallen and Appenzell.
 At the time of his death, he left sufficient material for an archaeological map of the whole of Switzerland in manuscript.

 As Secretary General of the Swiss Society for Prehistory, Heierli compiled the Archäologische Landesdokumentation (National Archaeological Survey), which is now in the archives of Archäologie Schweiz.
 In this work, he created a dossier for each Swiss community, in which he filed reports of archaeological finds, letters, excavation notes, newspaper reports, etc., according to their respective archaeological epoch.

 In his lectures, Heierli always endeavored to attract new people to the subject of Swiss prehistory.
 He also tried to arouse interest in it in the widest circles through popular scientific lectures and publications.

 Heierli also attended various prehistoric excavations abroad and made numerous acquaintances with foreign researchers.
 He was a corresponding member of numerous foreign societies.